rmmanseau/life/README.md

 Purely an educational project.

-Little bugs going about the electronic based life.
+Little bugs going about their electronic based life.

-### Old Description

-Project is using the ncurses library to print to the console with color and what not. http://www.gnu.org/software/ncurses/
+The project is using the ncurses library to print to the console with color and what not. http://www.gnu.org/software/ncurses/

 The idea for this program came from the digital life project in the *Eloquent Javascript*